antorguez95/synthetic_data_generation_framework/README.md

     ```
     conda activate SGD
     ```
  6. Download the databases and set the `DATASET_PATH` in all `datasetname_main.py` files according to your own path.
 Check also that `filename` variable      contains the actual file name of the database.
+Finally, set the `DICT_PATH` variable in all `datasetname_utils.py` to store the dictionaries that contain the results properly.

 where [`environment.yml`](environment.yml) contained the name of the installed environment, the installed libraries and the channel used to download such libraries, and `datasetname` corresponds to the abovementioned datasets names.